ajshiff/portfolio-builder/README.md

 Run the following command in the command line:

-`portfolioBuilder P/A/T/H/TO/PortfolioBuilder.json OutputName.html`
+`portfolioBuilder P/A/T/H/TO/PortfolioBuilder.json Output/Location/my.html PATH/TO/Template/HTML/file.html`

 **NOTES:**

+**CLI Argument 1:**\
-If No Path is specified to the portfolioBuilder.json file, the current directory will be checked for a case-insensitive `PortfolioBuilder.json` file.
+If no path is specified to the portfolioBuilder.json file, the current directory will be checked for a case-insensitive `PortfolioBuilder.json` file.
+This functionality can also be used by default by typing `null` where this argument should be.

+**CLI Argument 2:**\
 If no output name is provided for the name of the html file that will be produced, the file that is produced will be called `:timestamp:-index.html`.
 For example: `20190210_1515_2104-index.html`.
 It follows the format of `YYYYMMDD_kkmm_ssSS-index.html`.
+This functionality can also be used by default by typing `null` where this argument should be.

+**CLI Argument 3:**\
+If no path is specified to a template html file, a stock template will be used by default.
+This functionality can also be used by default by typing `null` where this argument should be.
+See [Tips and Gotchas](#Tips%20and%20Gotchas) for more information.

 Use the HTML File however you'd like!
 ##### [Back To Table of Contents](#Table%20of%20Contents)